soehrl/camure/README.md

 Below are a few examples that will get you started quickly.
 The full documentation can be found [here](https://docs.rs/camure/).

+> [!IMPORTANT]
+> This library currently does not support [loopback interfaces](https://en.wikipedia.org/wiki/Loopback_address) such as 127.0.0.1, please use the actual network interface instead.

 ### Barrier Groups
 #### Coordinator
 ```rust